Lyubov Orlova: Popular songs

 According to the official credits, all the music is by Isaak Dunayevsky Lyubov Orlova had been sistematically trained as a pianist from 1907 to 1922 (with 3 courses at the Moscow Conservatory), and, from 1920 to 1926, she worked professionally as a musician.
 In 1961, Orlova strongly implied her collaborative efforts in songwriting weren't credited, highly likely, because of the strict rules about the non-members of the Union of Soviet Composers.
 There is a story about a conversation between Dunaevsky (nicknamed Dunya) and Dmitry Shostakovich:

 Dunaevsky to Shostakovich: "You and me, Mitya, are the most popular composers".
 "Yes, Dunya," Shostakovich answers.
 "The only difference is that everyone knows my name but no one knows a single note of mine.
 Just like everyone knows your tunes but nobody knows who they belong to..."

 Legacy

 A minor planet, 3108 Lyubov, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1972, is named after her.
 A cruise ship named after her was built by the Soviet Union in Yugoslavia in 1976 for expeditions to Antarctica and the Arctic Circle.

-In a 1999 VCIOM poll, Orlova was voted as the greatest "Russian Idol of the 20th Century" by 10 percent, the highest-rated woman, and 10th place overall with Yuri Gagarin atop with 30 percent.
-Ten years later, in 2010, she finished 3rd with 7 percent of votes, behind figure-skater Irina Rodnina (9 percent) and ballerina Maya Plisetskaya (8 percent) only, on a 15th place overall with Yuri Gagarin atop with 35 percent.
+In a 1999 VCIOM poll, Orlova was voted as the greatest "Russian Idol of the 20th Century" by 10%, the highest-rated woman, and 10th place overall with Yuri Gagarin atop with 30%.
+Ten years later, in 2010, she finished 3rd with 7% of votes, behind figure-skater Irina Rodnina (9%) and ballerina Maya Plisetskaya (8%) only, on a 15th place overall with Yuri Gagarin atop with 35%.

 In 2016, a monument of Orlova in Zvenigorod was established near the Lyubov Orlova Cultural Centre (est. 2007).

 In 2019, she was featured as a Google Doodle on what would have been her 117th birthday.